JordanReiter/django-impersonate-auth/README.rst

 Settings
 --------

-The default separator is a colon, but this can be changed using the ``IMPERSONATE_AUTH_SEPARATOR`` setting.
+The default separator is a colon (`:`), but this can be changed using the ``IMPERSONATE_AUTH_SEPARATOR`` setting.
 The following code changes it to an exclamation mark::